 In 2010, the organization began work on what would become the INACSL Standards of Best Practice: SimulationSM, the seminal documents of the organization.
 Learn more about the history of the INACSL Standards.

 With over 2,500 members worldwide, INACSL continues to strengthen our ties with like-minded organizations in the industry while reaching out to individuals focusing on improving healthcare simulation internationally.
 INACSL continues to expand its face-to-face and virtual educational opportunities for individuals working in healthcare simulation.
-As an ANCC accredited provider of continuing nursing education credits (CNEs) INACSL is able to provide a unique opportunity for simulationists to earn healthcare simulation specific CNE credits.
+As an ANCC-accredited provider of nursing continuing professional development, INACSL provides a unique opportunity for simulationists to earn healthcare simulation-specific CNE credits.